-Faculty, Jr/Sr High
+Instructor, Jr/Sr High

 Kim Harvey graduated from California Lutheran University with a B.A. in Communication Arts and Sociology.
 Mrs. Harvey continued her education by taking courses in Applied Behavior Analysis through Florida Institute of Technology and passed the Board Certification Exam and is a Board Certified Assistant Behavior Analyst.

 She worked as a Clinical Supervisor for over 5 years, conducting assessments and training staff and parents to target individualized goals for children with Autism and other pervasive developmental disorders.
 Mrs. Harvey has experience in goal writing, data collection, and IEP planning.

 Additionally, Mrs. Harvey is married and has three children.
 She enjoys strength training, hiking, Zumba, photography, and spending time with her family.
 This is her second year as part of Grace Brethren Schools and she looks forward to all that the Lord has for her serving the community here.